metoppv/improver/doc/source/index.rst

 ..
-Improver documentation master file, created by sphinx-quickstart on Fri May 19 13:27:21 2017.
+IMPROVER documentation master file, created by sphinx-quickstart on Fri May 19 13:27:21 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Improver's documentation!
+Welcome to IMPROVER's documentation!
 ====================================

-API documentation: :doc:`improver`
+IMPROVER is a library of algorithms for meteorological post-processing and verification.
+Please see the :doc:`improver` for API documentation.

 Indices and tables